Azure/ResourceModules/docs/wiki/Solution creation.md

 The _template-orchestrated_ approach means using a _main_ or so-called _master template_ for deploying resources in Azure.
 This template will only contain nested deployments, where the modules – instead of embedding their content into the _master template_ – will be referenced by the _master template_.

 With this approach, modules need to be stored in an available location, where the Azure Resource Manager (ARM) can access them.
-This can be achieved by storing the modules templates in an accessible location location like _local_, _template specs_ or the _bicep registry_.
+This can be achieved by storing the modules templates in an accessible location location like _local_, _Template Specs_ or the _Bicep Registry_.

 In an enterprise environment, the recommended approach is to store these templates in a private environment, only accessible by enterprise resources.
 Thus, only trusted authorities can have access to these files.